florentrenaud/nbody6tt/from_nbody6.md

 ========

 ### Makefile
-* add the ttcal.f, ttinit.f, ttforce.f, ttgalaxy.f files to the source list
+* add the ttcal.f, ttinit.f, ttforce.f, ttgalaxy.f ttstep.f files to the source list
 * add a target all to make cpu version (not related to tides)

 ### adjust.f